ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/web/vue-netlify-auth.md

 Once you’ve configured an authentication provider, you can use it to obtain an access token in your application.

 You can preview the OAuth user experience in [this netlify-auth-demo repo](https://github.com/netlify/netlify-auth-demo).
 It contains two examples: One with jQuery and another in Vanilla JS.
+The repo has been archived by the owner.
+The demos is running at <https://auth-demo.netlify.app/>

 Here’s an example of how to ask users to authenticate with GitHub and use the resulting token in your application’s calls to the GitHub API: